-Over 450 students have attended the LLC program since it opened in 2002, which means there are literally hundreds of internship placement possibilities.
-We are proud of the long-term relationships with certain placements, but brand new placements are found every semester.
+Over 550 students have attended the LLC program since its opening in 2002, which means there are literally hundreds of internship placement possibilities.
+We are proud of the long-term relationships we’ve established with many placements in Ottawa, with brand-new placement opportunities found each semester.

 The LLC Director places all students in internship placements.
-After a student is accepted in the program, he or she will have an individual discussion with the Director who will ask about the student’s interests, experience and long term goals.
-If a student has an unusual interest, or something outside the usual range of internship placements, the Director may ask the student to participate in finding and securing an appropriate placement.
+After a student is accepted to the LLC program, he or she will have an individual discussion with the Director to discuss the student’s interests, experience, and long-term goals.
+If a student has an interest outside the usual range of internship placements, the Director may ask the student to participate in finding and securing an appropriate placement.

 One of the obvious attractions of interning in Ottawa is working in politics.
-Around half of all our students have been placed with Members of Parliament (MPs) from the Conservative, Liberal and NDP parties.
-Students have also been placed with the political party itself, including the Green Party.
-Excellent students can also be placed with Cabinet Ministers.
-For a full list of MPs, see the Parliamentary website.
+Around half of all of our students have been placed with Members of Parliament (MPs) from the Conservative, Liberal, NDP and Green parties.
+Some students have been placed with Senators, which provides a less partisan political experience.
+Students have also been placed with a political party itself.
+For a full list of current MPs, see the Parliamentary website.

-International studies students may prefer being placed with one of the many international agencies in Ottawa.
-LLC students have been placed with a wide variety of international agencies including, but not limited to, the Red Cross, WUSC and World Vision.
+International Studies students may prefer being placed with one of the many international agencies in Ottawa.
+LLC students have been placed with a wide variety of international agencies, including but not limited to CARE Canada, WUSC, Help Lesotho, and World Vision.

 There are numerous non-governmental organizations that have offices in Ottawa.
-LLC students have been placed with Christian NGOs like the Evangelical Fellowship of Canada, the Institute for Marriage and Family and Cardus.
-They have also been placed with organizations like the Business Council of Canada and Universities of Canada.
+LLC students have been placed with Christian NGOs like the Evangelical Fellowship of Canada, Citizens for Public Justice, and Cardus.
+They have also been placed with organizations like the Business Council of Canada and Universities Canada.

 There are many government relations agencies in Ottawa.
 LLC students have been placed with several such agencies.

-Communications and English students may intern with a publication such as Ottawa Life Magazine.
+Communications and English studies students may intern with a publication such as Ottawa Life Magazine.